bleonard252/blakes.dev/src/bridges/about.md

 ## FAQ
 ### How do I use this tool?
 1. The first page of [the Wizard](/bridges/) asks what platform **YOU** are on.
 You should make an educated guess if you don't know for sure which platform you're on.
 The most likely service names you'll have familiarity with, such as "Mastodon," are listed below the official protocol or platform names.
+2. The second page looks like the first, but it is for the platform **YOUR FRIEND** is on.
+Handles with two at-signs are typically ActivityPub handles, handles with one at-sign at the beginning and a domain name after it are typically Bluesky handles, and handles with an at-sign in the middle are sometimes Nostr handles.
+If the username begins with "npub", it is a Nostr handle.
+3. You'll put in **YOUR FRIEND**'s username on the next page.
+Then, the tool will select a bridge and give you the bridged username to use.
+That's all there is to it.

+If you can't use the Wizard, you'll need to select a bridge and perform the handle conversion yourself.
+This is only intended for people who already know what they're doing,

 ### The platform my friend is using is listed on the first page, but not on the second page!
 Where did it go?
 If their ID has the same or a similar format as yours, i.e. @username@domain.tld or `npub1...`, then you should try using that ID directly and adding it into your app by searching for it or using the "add contact", "find by username", or similar feature.